TL;DR

 The Policy Excess

-The excess is the fixed amount you must pay towards any claim you make for damage to your own vehicle.
+The excess is the fixed amount you should consider whether you may need to pay towards any claim you make for damage to your own vehicle.
 It's made up of two parts:

 - Compulsory Excess: This part is set by the insurer and you cannot change it.
 It is often higher for young or inexperienced drivers, or for those with high-performance vehicles.

 - Voluntary Excess: This is an amount you agree to pay on top of the compulsory excess.
 Choosing a higher voluntary excess can lower your premium because you are agreeing to take on more of the initial financial risk.
-However, you must be absolutely sure you can afford to pay the total excess (compulsory + voluntary) if you need to make a claim.
+However, you should consider whether you may need to be absolutely sure you can afford to pay the total excess (compulsory + voluntary) if you may need to make a claim.

 No-Claims Bonus (NCB)